Musical Park Chung Hee

 Musical Park Chung Hee is a South Korean musical based on the life of South Korean president Park Chung Hee.

 The musical first ran in the LG Arts Center in Seoul on June 17, 2021.
-It was produced by the conservative thinktank HoverLab Inc..
+It was produced by the conservative thinktank HoverLab.

 Actress Noh Min-ah played Park's daughter, president Park Geun-hye.

-The full musical has been uploaded to YouTube for free viewing by HoverLab Inc.
+The full musical has been uploaded to YouTube for free viewing by HoverLab.